 5. A Grade Point Average of 3.0 or above on a 4.0 scale with a 3.0 GPA in area of specialization.
-The candidate may be admitted if the GPA is between 2.75 and 2.99 and will have to attain a "B" in the first 4 graduate courses.
-In exceptional cases, and at the discretion of the Division Chair and two senior faculty members, the 2.75 GPA requirement may be waived and the candidate may be admitted with the understanding that they must receive a minimum of a "B" on their first four graduate education courses.
+The candidate may be admitted with special considerations if the GPA is between 2.75 and 2.99 and will have to attain a "B" in the first 4 graduate courses.
+In exceptional cases, and at the discretion of a division level review committee, the 2.75 GPA requirement may be waived and the candidate may be admitted.
+Students admitted with special considerations or in exceptional cases must receive a minimum grade of a "B" in each of their first four graduate education courses.
+Failure to earn at least a "B" in any of the first four graduate courses will lead to dismissal from the program.